 2. Acid Reflux

 Acid reflux is a problem where the underdeveloped sphincter muscles at the end of their food pipe are unable to hold the contents of the stomach.
 This causes food along with digestive juices to flow out of the stomach and into the food pipe.
-Babies may or may not spit up the juices that flow into their food pipe, therefore, spitting up is not always caused by acid reflux.
+Babies may or may not spit up the juices that flow into their food pipe.
+Therefore, spitting up is not always caused by acid reflux.
 The medical term for the condition is Gastroesophageal Reflux Disease (GERD).
-In older children and adults GERD gives rise to symptoms such as stomach and heartburn.
-Baby crying after feeding reflux is one of the common symptoms of GERD.
+In older children and adults, GERD gives rise to symptoms such as stomach and heartburn.
+Acid reflux is one of the common symptoms of GERD.
 It can also manifest symptoms similar to colic.

 Diagnosis of reflux is made based on the baby’s symptoms and if severe cases are suspected, the doctor would recommend different tests to diagnose the problem.

 Babies are often sensitive to new foods and can quickly develop allergies as their immune systems treat them as a threat.
 This is more common in breastfed babies, as mothers eat a variety of foods the babies are not used to yet.
 Of the most-fed baby foods that cause allergies, milk, eggs and soy contribute to the highest number of allergies in children.
 If babies display symptoms such as extreme irritability, redness, hives or bloody stools after feeding, it is advisable to contact the doctor to test for allergies.